James Mickens on why all data science is political

 DH: There’s a lot of talk about bias and data.
 But there’s a lot of steps in data: there’s the data gathering, there’s the collection, the storage, and the parsing of it.
 Then, there’s the analyzing of it.
 Then, on the back end, there are systems of AI and ML interpreting them, or making decisions, or projecting the future.
 I wonder, are there different problems at each stage there?
 And are some of the problems bigger than others?
 And where do you see the biggest problem?
 Or does everyone just have to be aware all along?

 A great example is facial recognition for cameras built into laptops.
 A lot of the early cameras that came out, they couldn’t track people’s faces of a certain skin tone.
 And I have no doubt that the people who designed a lot of these early systems, they weren’t explicitly trying to do that.
-But they didn’t ask these questions about, you know, “Where’s our training data coming from?”, for example.
+But they didn’t ask these questions about, you know, “Where’s our training data coming from?” for example.
 So, they get training data that itself is biased.
 It then results in a biased facial recognition algorithm.
-They didn’t know that, though, and so they did ship the product saying we’ve hit all of our internal metrics for accuracy.
+They didn’t know that, though, and so they did ship the product saying, “We’ve hit all of our internal metrics for accuracy.”
 Until you started seeing things on YouTube where you’d have someone come into frame and then the camera would just freak out and just start emitting smoke.
-You know, it took that to make them understand, like, we really need to rethink our process from the ground up, not just the engineering and the algorithms once you have the data.
+You know, it took that to make them understand, “We really need to rethink our process from the ground up, not just the engineering and the algorithms once you have the data.”
 But where is that data coming from in the first place?

 DH: We’re talking a lot about engineers thinking differently.
 What’s the space or need for people who are not engineers, and what’s their role?
 And what would they have to be doing differently?
 Do we just take ethicists and put them in a room with engineers or do they need to learn something first?
 What’s your view on that?